The

 failing to get the two factions, one led by professor Sumuleanu

-and the other by Cuza, to come to an
+and the other by Cuza, to come to an agreement, and also after

-willing to cooperate with corrupt politicians from other parties
+seeing Cuza willing to cooperate to an extent with corrupt

-well as Sumuleanu and declared their
+friends visited Cuza as well as Sumuleanu and declared their

 intentions to create a movement on their own.
 The students met at